optionalemon/tp/docs/UserGuide.md

 Format: `adds s/SESSION_NAME... [d/DATE]`

 - Creates sessions with the specified names sharing the same `DATE`.
-If the `DATE` field is empty, the current date will be used.
+If the `DATE` field is empty, the current date is being used.
 - `DATE` field should follow the format `yyyy-MM-dd`

 Example:

-- `adds s/Lab1 s/Tutorial1 d/2022-08-11` will create sessions `Lab1` and `Tutorial1` on 11  August 2022.
+- `adds s/Lab1 s/Tutorial1 d/2022-08-11` creates sessions `Lab1` and `Tutorial1` on 11  August 2022.

 ### Delete sessions: `deletes`